 Those saying a certain number of years usually base it upon a particular IRS statute of limitations deadline.
 IRS can audit a return after it’s been filed for 3 years under normal circumstances, for 6 years if there is a “substantial understatement”, and forever if there’s fraud.
 Therefore, since you’re confident you’re not committing fraud, you should be safe at least after six (6) years, right?
 No.

 An Irrevocable Life Insurance Trust, or ILIT, should be of interest to any person buying life insurance.
 The ILIT is not just for people with estate tax issues.
 The ILIT can allow you to control how and when insurance proceeds are distributed to beneficiaries.
 Rather than going straight to the beneficiary, the insurance company pays the proceeds into a trust that then pays the amounts to the beneficiary as quickly or as slowly as you decide.
-Such a trust can be particularly beneficial when the potential beneficiary is either younger or may have potential marital issues or difficultly managing money.
+Such a trust can be particularly beneficial when the potential beneficiary is younger, may have potential marital issues, or has difficultly managing money.
 Continue reading “Forming An Irrevocable Life Insurance Trust (ILIT)”

 Locating a property or a tenant for leasing can be a very time-consuming process, so it’s understandable that parties often rush to get the lease signed; however, having a good lease agreement that’s been drafted and reviewed by an attorney can be essential.
 If issues or disputes arise between the landlord and tenant, it will be too late to address problems with the lease agreement.